jubayers-r/jubayers-r/README.md

   <img src="https://readme-typing-svg.herokuapp.com?font=ROBOT&duration=2500&size=20&color=39FF14&background=000000&center=true&vCenter=true&width=490&lines=%3E+A+Full+Stack+Web+Developer.">
 </p>

-<p>Full-stack web developer with a strong foundation in Computer Science and a passion for building scalable, modern applications.
-Currently focused on Next.js, TypeScript, and DevOps.
-Eager to contribute to a growth-oriented team and keep learning from experienced developers.</p>
+<p>I'm a full-stack web developer with a strong foundation in Computer Science and a passion for building modern, scalable applications.

+Right now, I’m exploring technologies like **Next.js**, **TypeScript**, and **DevOps** by working on personal projects and deepening my understanding of production-ready tools.

+I’m eager to contribute to a growth-oriented team where I can learn from experienced developers and make a real impact by building clean, functional solutions.</p>

 _𝙻𝚊𝚜𝚝 𝚖𝚊𝚗𝚞𝚊𝚕𝚕𝚢 𝚞𝚙𝚍𝚊𝚝𝚎𝚍:_ `26-06-2025` <!-- TODO: automate this -->